cormullion/Karnak.jl/docs/src/syntax.md

 The `edge-` keywords accept functions with arguments `(edgenumber, sourcevertex, destinationvertex, frompoint, topoint)`.
 The `vertex-` keywords accept functions with arguments `(vertex)`.

+These functions aren't used if you supply functions to `vertexfunction` or `edgefunction`.

 ## Vertex labels and shapes

 ### `vertexlabels`